Arsos-Omodos-Vouni villages

 The compact village founded by Arcadian settlers of the king Agapinoras after the Trojan war.

-Nested in a picturesque setting, Arsos is believed to have derived its name from the sacret grove of Goddess Aphrodite that onve graced the area.
+Nested in a picturesque setting, Arsos is believed to have derived its name from the sacred grove of Goddess Aphrodite that once graced the area.

-Sample a sweet delicasy passed down since the Byzantine era- a treat so rare it was once reserved only for nobles.
+Sample a sweet delicacy passed down since the Byzantine era- a treat so rare it was once reserved only for nobles.

 KTIMA GEROLEMO

-Ktima Gerolemo winery is located about 1 kilometer north of the village of Omodos at an altitute of 900 metres, in the heart of the wine producing area.
-We will be guided to a family winery and get introduced to the principles of organic cultivation of the vine, and offrered wine tasting sessions.
+Ktima Gerolemo winery is located about 1 kilometer north of the village of Omodos at an altitude of 900 meters, in the heart of the wine producing area.
+We will be guided to a family winery and get introduced to the principles of organic cultivation of the vine.

 OMODOS VILLAGE

-Omodos village built at the slope of the mountain, between a verdant varpet of vines, surrounded by mountains that appear as though they were placed in a masterly layout, is one of the most pictursque villages of Cyprus.
+Omodos village built at the slope of the mountain, between a verdant carpet of vines, surrounded by mountains that appear as though they were placed in a masterly layout, is one of the most picturesque villages of Cyprus.

-The large plaza of the village, with the tiny quaint houses, the tiled roofs and the paved flowery yards, only begin to describe its beauty.
+The large plaza of the village, with the tiny quaint houses and the tiled roofs, clustered around the ever-present churches and the paved flowery yards, only begin to describe its beauty.

 VOUNI VILLAGE

-A village that has rightfully secured the certification of one of the "Τhree clourfulvillages of Cyprus"
+A village that has rightfully secured the certification of one of the "Τhree colorful villages of Cyprus"

 True to its name Vouni is built on the slopes of a low mountain, offering sweeping views of the surrounding landscape.